Back to Blog

 - Different rigging/animation systems

 Never commit to a large engagement without a paid test.
-This is non-negotiable.
+This is the single best predictor of how the real thing will go.

 Communication style Initial conversations